rubik/rubik.github.io/content/post/ab-testing-formulas.md

 Note that in these formulas $A$ and $B$ do not represent the experiment variants, but rather two arbitrary subsets of the experiment samples.

-The following sample Python code implements the formulas described above:
+The following sample Python code implements the formulas described above.

 ```python
 import dataclasses